Table of Contents

 Invisible dog fences make great choices for people that live in neighborhoods with restrictions over yard aesthetics.
 As the fence isn’t visible, there’s nothing to upset the neighbors.
 And your dog stays safe in their yard.

 When you have a large piece of property, fencing gets EXPENSIVE.
-Not to mention the labor involved with installation.
-Invisible dog fences take half the time, and they don’t cost anywhere near as much.
-You can enclose all of that space, giving your dog plenty of room to romp and play in safety.
+Not to mention the labor involved with the installation.
+On the other hand, invisible dog fences take half the time, and they don’t cost anywhere near as much.
+In addition, you can enclose all of that space, giving your dog plenty of room to romp and play in safety.

 Of course, invisible dog fences come with a few hiccups, too.
 Metal or wooden fencing creates a firm boundary between your yard and encroaching wildlife.
 Your dog has their collar to react to the invisible dog fence, but deer, raccoon, and fox?
 They don’t have collars.
 So other animals can cross that boundary line without a problem.